Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Application to portfolio selection problems

-Suppose there are two players (investors or fund managers) who compete with each other.
-We allow both players to invest freely in the risk-free asset.
-Player 1 may trade only in the first stock, and similarly, Player 2 may trade only in the second stock.
+Suppose there are two players who compete with each other.
+Both players can invest freely in the risk-free asset, but Player 1 may trade only in the first stock, and similarly, Player 2 may trade only in the second stock.
 For $k\in\{1,2\}$, let $\pi_k(t)$ denote the amount of Player $k$'s wealth invested in the risky stock $S_k$ at time $t$, and the initial wealth $y_k$ is a positive constant.
 Both players trade using self-financing strategies, then their wealth processes satisfy